NicolasWebDev/reinstall-magisk-on-lineageos/README.md

 So now I can update my LineageOS phone every week without any hassle.

+My solution is based on the official [installation guide of Magisk](https://topjohnwu.github.io/Magisk/install.html).

 ## Warning

 This script is written in bash, so as any bash script it is run with the same permissions than your current user.